Computing Euler characteristics using quantum field theory: The virtual Euler characteristic of OutFn

 In terms of the generating function $ \cR(\lambda,x)$ we have

-where the factorials in the denominators account for permuting the trees in the blue crosshatched circles.
-For the Euler characteristic calculation, we only care about the parity of $v$, so we want to count rooted trees $T_0$ with sign $(-1)^{v(T_0)}$.
-In this case, we find a closed expression for the generating function: \begin{proposition} \end{proposition}
+where the factorials in the denominators account for permuting the blue crosshatched circles.
+The power of $\lambda$ keeps track of the number of vertices in the tree, but for the Euler characteristic calculation we only care about the parity of $v$, i.e.\ we want to count rooted trees $T_0$ with sign $(-1)^{v(T_0)}$.
+To accomplish this we can set $\lambda=-1$, which results in a neat closed expression for the generating function: \begin{proposition} The generating function for rooted trees counted with sign $(-1)^{v(T_0)}$ is \end{proposition}

 \begin{proof} By Equation~(\ref{RTZ}) we have

 i.e.\ $e^{ \cR(-1,x)}=x+1.$ \end{proof}